 Adenocarcinoma of the lung is one of the non-small cell carcinomas of the lung and is a malignant tumour with glandular differentiation or mucin production.
-This tumour exhibits various patterns and degrees of differentiation, including lepidic, acinar, papillary, micropapillary and solid with mucin formation 1.
+This tumour exhibits various patterns and degrees of differentiation, including lepidic, acinar, papillary, micropapillary, and solid with mucin formation 1.

 It is now considered the most common histological subtype in terms of prevalence.

-Early symptoms are fatigue with mild dyspnoea followed by chronic cough and haemoptysis at a later stage.
+Early symptoms are fatigue with mild dyspnoea followed by a chronic cough and haemoptysis at a later stage.

 Classification of the tumour subtype is based on the estimate of the percentage of histologic patterns and the predominant subtype.
 The terminology of mixed subtype is to be avoided:

-- acinar predominant adenocarcinoma of lung
+- acinar predominant adenocarcinoma of the lung

-- papillary predominant adenocarcinoma of lung
+- papillary predominant adenocarcinoma of the lung

-- micropapillary predominant adenocarcinoma of lung
+- micropapillary predominant adenocarcinoma of the lung

 - solid predominant with mucin

-Variants of invasive adenocarcinoma
+Variants of invasive adenocarcinoma:

 - invasive mucinous adenocarcinoma (formerly mucinous BAC)